tzhanl/storage-blobs-dotnet-webapp/storage-blobs-dotnet-webapp-V4/README.md

 3. Clone this repository using Git for Windows (http://www.git-scm.com/), or download the zip file.

+4. Navigate to your directory where the **WebApp-Storage-DotNet.sln** resides.

-4. From Visual Studio, open the **WebApp-Storage-DotNet.sln** file from the root directory.
+5. From Visual Studio, open the **WebApp-Storage-DotNet.sln** file from the root directory.

-5. In Visual Studio Build menu, select **Build Solution** (or Press F6).
+6. In Visual Studio Build menu, select **Build Solution** (or Press F6).

-6. You can now run and debug the application locally by pressing **F5** in Visual Studio.
+7. You can now run and debug the application locally by pressing **F5** in Visual Studio.

 ## Deploy this sample to Azure